 I am a member of the National Academy of Elder Law Attorneys and am part of the Practice Development and Practice Management Section.
 Several times per year I attend the Medicare and Elder Law updates put on by the Foundation for Continuing Education and hold their Certificate in Trust & Estate Planning.

 I am the CEO and strategic planner for the law firm.
 That means I handle “big picture” items for the Firm, including the overall direction of the practice as well as daily coordination with my management team, Ashley Maiuri, who is the firm's Chief Operating Officer, and Nicole Rego, the firm’s Chief Marketing Officer.
 I am responsible for training our attorneys and sharing my expertise with them.
 I set the criteria we use to evaluate cases and make estate planning recommendations.

-I also spend a lot of my day writing articles and blog posts, creating videos for our website, and giving estate planning seminars to our clients and local senior centers.
+I also spend a lot of my day writing articles and blog posts, creating videos for our website, and giving estate planning seminars to our clients, local senior centers, and local nursing homes.
 My real superpower is educating our clients by explaining complex legal concepts in plain English.
 I like to cultivate long-term relationships with our clients, as well as our strategic referral partners.
 That’s why one of our Core Values is that we want to be your estate planner for life!

 - Admitted January 2002, Supreme Judicial Court of Massachusetts

 - Admitted to Federal practice March 2006, US District Court, District of MA